Using Different Vector Stores

 The VectorStoreFactory works seamlessly with OnPrem.LLM for complete RAG (Retrieval-Augmented Generation) workflows.

 By default, supplying store_type="dense" to LLM will use ChromaStore and supplying store_type="sparse" will use WhooshStore.
-To use ElasticsearchStore, you can supply it to load_vectorstore as a custom vector store:
+If you supply store_type="dual", a hybrid vector store that uses both ChromaStore and WhooshStore is used.

 llm = LLM(...)